Abinanthan-CG/Abinanthan-CG/README.md

 ### 🚀 About Me

 - 🎓 B.Tech in AI & Data Science
-- 💡 Founder @ Code Genesis – “Born from nothingness, rewrite the universe”
 - 🔍 Exploring Machine Learning, Python, and Creative AI
 - 📚 Always learning and building along the way